CatHood0/flutter_quill_delta_easy_parser/README.md

 }
 ```

-For example, consider the following paragraph in Dart:
+For example, consider the following `Paragraph` in Dart:

 ```dart